L'Atlantide (1932 film): Production

 The film is a remake of the 1921 film of the same name directed by Jacques Feyder.
-After Feyder refused to create a sound remake of L'Atlantide, Pabst took to directing the film.
+After Feyder refused to create a sound remake of L'Atlantide, Pabst took on direction of the film.
 Both Pabst and Feyder's film adaptations were shot in the Sahara Desert.
 To compete with American films, the film was shot in three languages: English, French and German.
-Jean Angelo, who had played Cpt Morhange in Feyder's version, reprised his role in the French version of the remake.
-Brigitte Helm played Queen Antinéa in all three versions.
+Jean Angelo, who had played Cpt.
+Morhange in Feyder's version, reprised his role in the French version of the remake.
+Brigitte Helm played Queen Antinea in all three versions.

+Legacy

+An American remake, Siren of Atlantis, was released in 1949 starring Maria Montez in the title role, with her husband Jean Pierre Aumont as Saint-Avit.
+Another version, Journey Beneath the Desert, with Haya Harareet as Antinea, was released in 1961 as a French-Italian co-production.
+Another version, L'Atlantide, was released in 1992, with Victoria Mahoney as Antinea.